RhinoHealth/user-resources/advanced-tutorials/federated-training/xgboost-horizontal/README.md

 model.load_model(MODEL_PATH)
 ```

-The third is is a few lines of code to create the predictions and save them to a file:
+The third is a few lines of code to create the predictions and save them to a file:

 ```python
 scores = model.predict(dtest)